flatironinstitute/finufft/README.md

 - for Fortran wrappers: compiler such as gfortran
 - for matlab/octave wrappers: MATLAB, or octave and its development libs
 - for building new matlab/octave wrappers (experts only): mwrap
-- for python wrappers, install Dan Foreman-Mackey's separate repo [python-finufft](https://github.com/dfm/python-finufft)
+- for the python wrappers you will need python3 and pip3 (see installation instructions below)

 See [installation instructions](INSTALL.md).